 Day two Ball Pass Junction campsite to Egypt Lake: Hike up Whistling Valley past Haiduk Lake to Whistling Pass.
 Descend steeply to the Egypt Lake campground.
 Total mileage of 10 km.

 Day three Egypt Lake to Sunshine Village: Hike 3.0 km up to Healy Pass and then descend 9.2 km to the parking lot at Sunshine Village.

 Day 1: Vista Lake Trailhead to Ball Pass Junction via Gibbon Pass

-Day 3: Egypt Lake to Healey Pass and Sunshine Village
+Day 3: Egypt Lake hike to Healey Pass and Sunshine Village

-The last six kilometres aren’t very interesting.
+The last 6 km aren’t very interesting.
 But you can make good time as the grade is moderate.
 It was a relief to see the car – only because my feet and my shoulders were screaming at me by the end of the trip.